Dealing with stigma against real artists using AI as a tool for social media.

 ((You might ask "why are you doing this to me?"
 The short answer is ethics.))

 Don't like people sharing images made by other artists or producers without credit?
 No problem.
-We can have our own images created via AI or our own artwork, legally!
+We can have our own images created by AI or our own artwork, legally!
 Problem solved, right?
-So what could possibly go wrong?
+So, what could possibly go wrong?
 Everything!
-And, oh boy; its a big deal!
+And, oh boy; it's a big deal!

 How AI Generates Images